Coronavirus case confirmed in California, takes U.S. total to 13

 The individual was taken to the University of California San Diego Medical Center for observation and isolation and is “doing well,” the hospital said in a statement.

-A spokesman for the medical center declined to comment on the report, but said the hospital would soon be releasing a statement.

-“CDC is conducting a thorough contact investigation of the person who has tested positive to determine contacts and to assess if those contacts had high risk exposures,” the CDC said in a statement, without giving further details.
+“CDC is conducting a thorough contact investigation of the person who has tested positive to determine contacts and to assess if those contacts had high risk exposures,” the CDC said.

-Some 540 U.S. nationals have been evacuated from Wuhan and flown to the Miramar base where they are subject to the CDC’s first public health quarantine in 50 years.
+Some 800 U.S. nationals have been evacuated from Wuhan and flown to air bases in the United States where they are subject to the CDC’s first public health quarantine in 50 years.

+The U.S. has imposed mandatory quarantines and travel restrictions with China to slow the spread of coronavirus within the United States.
+U.S. officials fear a global pandemic if the virus is allowed to gain a foothold outside China, where the death toll has climbed to more than 1,000.

+The latest individual diagnosed with coronavirus was the first confirmed case among some 800 U.S. nationals evacuated to military bases in the United States on flights from Wuhan, the epicenter of the disease.

-The individual was among four patients taken to the UC San Diego Medical Center for further evaluation last week.
+The person was among four evacuees taken to the UC San Diego Medical Center for further evaluation last week after arriving at the Miramar air base.

-On Sunday, the CDC said all four patients tested negative for the virus and they were discharged and returned to federal quarantine at MCAS Miramar, the medical center said.
+On Sunday the CDC said all four patients initially tested negative for the virus and were discharged and returned to quarantine at the base.
+Further testing showed one of the four was positive and the patient was returned to the hospital.

-On Monday morning, CDC officials advised San Diego Public Health that further testing revealed one of the four patients tested positive for coronavirus and was returned to UC San Diego Health until cleared by the CDC for release.

-One additional patient from MCAS Miramar was transported to UC San Diego Health on Monday afternoon for evaluation for coronavirus and will remain admitted until test results are confirmed by the CDC, the medical center said.
+Another patient from MCAS Miramar was taken to the hospital on Monday for evaluation, the medical center said.

-“Both patients are doing well and have minimal symptoms,” the medical center said.
+“Both patients are doing well and have minimal symptoms,” the hospital said.

+None of the coronavirus cases confirmed in the United States has proved fatal and several patients have been released from hospital.

+With most U.S.-China flights suspended, only a handful of U.S. nationals arriving on commercial flights have been quarantined under rules imposed on Feb.
+2 to curb the virus’s spread, according to a Reuters survey.

 Reporting By Andrew Hay; Editing by Kim Coghill, Robert Birsel